The Origin of Smokey’s Autobiography

 In 2011, on the 10th anniversary of the original publication, we brought Smokey’s book into the computer age by creating an ePub edition of the book.

-Special Note: Because it’s the 10th anniversary of the publication of the book, we are running a special promotion where we give you the digital edition of the book when you purchase a Racer’s or Collector’s edition.
-Just click here to find out more.
-But don’t wait too long, this offer expires July 31, 2011.
+Special Note: On the 10th anniversary of the publication of the book, we ran a special promotion where we give you the digital edition of the book when you purchase a Racer’s edition.
+People loved it, so we decided to just add it to the store.
+Click here to find out more.

 The first volume, Walkin’ Under a Snake’s Belly, covers Smokey’s life outside racing, beginning with growing up in Neshaminy, Pennsylvania on a farm, dropping out of high school to take care of the family and going off to World War II as a B-17 pilot.
 The war stories are told through the eyes of a young man who believed all that the Army Air Corps taught him, but he had a mind of his own and was also hell-bent on having fun at all costs.
 (If that meant irritating a few generals, then that was just par for the course.)